 The current version of Monstroid 2 does away with Power Builder in favour of Elementor.
 It also introduced the JetPlugins and the Magic Button for headers and footers.
 There are also 20 more themes to choose from within the core product.
 It is light years ahead of what came before which is why I like it so much.

 One thing Monstroid 2 does well is pack in the features.
 The new version really is a complete multipurpose WordPress theme that has all the necessary plugins and features for building complete websites.

-- Demo websites page with built-in installer.
+- Demo websites page with a built-in installer.

 - Different header styles and menu customisations.